StevenBentley/strimzi-lab/taxi-example/README.md

 ## Building

-To rebuild the docker containers with any changes, set the `USER` environment variable to the username of the docker hub account the images should be pushed to, and ensure `sorteddata.csv` ([source](<http://www.debs2015.org/call-grand-challenge.html>)) is located in [taxi-producer/src/main/resources](taxi-producer/src/main/resources).
-Simply run:
+To rebuild the docker containers with any changes, set the `USER` environment variable to the username of the docker hub account the images should be pushed to.
+If running the simple example, ensure `sorteddata.csv` ([source](<http://www.debs2015.org/call-grand-challenge.html>)) is located in [taxi-producer/src/main/resources](taxi-producer/src/main/resources).
+To build, simply run the following command from the root directory:

 ```bash
 make all